kristoff-it/redis-cuckoofilter/README.md

 - You need to push trough the cable a constant amount of data per item instead of N bytes.
 - **The hash function can be decided by you, meaning that this module is hashing-function agnostic**.

 The last point is the most important one.
 It allows you to both be more flexible on the client-side and lets you choose the {hashing func, fingerprinting func} couple that best suits your needs.
-Ever tried to